Tommo-L/NEO3-Development-Guide/en/RPC/README.md

   }
   ```

-- **Open wallet by default**: To invoke APIs related to the wallet component, you also need to make the following changes in `config.json` before starting a node:
+- **Open wallet by default**: If set to open wallet automatically when launching neo-cli, you also need to make the following changes in `config.json` before starting a node:

   - Change the attribute `IsActive` of the object `UnlockWallet` to `true`.
   - Specify the file name and password of the desired wallet.